 Main Activities

 Protection

 Reception, Counselling, and Legal Assistance

 UNHCR Egypt receives more than three thousand refugees at its offices every working day, mainly Sudanese.
 The first points of contact with UNHCR are the reception areas in Greater Cairo and Alexandria.
-There, protection staff counsel refugees and asylum-seekers entering the premises on a walk-in basis.
-Refugees have several other access
+There, protection staff counsel refugees entering the premises on a walk-in basis.
+Refugees have several other access avenues to UNHCR

-Diala, a Syrian mother of three who sought refuge in Egypt, turned to the UNHCR office in Alexandria in search of protection and vital support. ©UNHCR/P. Costa avenues to UNHCR including its revamped helpline.
-Operators provide information-sharing and counselling and schedule registration appointments for asylum-seekers and refugees in Egypt in seven languages.
+including its revamped helpline to help respond to the pressures with donor support.
+Operators provide service information and counselling and schedule registration appointments in seven languages.
 Furthermore, refugees have access to legal remedies and representation through lawyers of NGO partners.
 Community-Based Protection UNHCR and partners provide targeted support to persons with specific needs through individual case management, psychosocial support, and emergency response.
 UNHCR also organizes community activities to promote social cohesion and peaceful coexistence among refugees and host communities.
-Communication with Communities UNHCR provides refugees and asylum-seekers with information about UNHCR and partners' services through different communication channels, including social media and UNHCR Egypt's Help website, which was the most viewed globally in 2024.
-Moreover, UNHCR provided information on protection, assistance and procedures for reporting fraud to some 220,000 individuals in 2024.
-Child Protection UNHCR Child Protection (CP) programming focuses on children at risk of abuse, neglect, violence, and exploitation.
-Unaccompanied and separated children (UASC) remain one of the key vulnerable groups of refugee children.
+Communication with Communities UNHCR provides refugees and asylum-seekers with information about UNHCR and partners' services through different communication channels, including social media and UNHCR Egypt's Help website, which was the most viewed globally in 2024 with 2.8 million views.
+Moreover, UNHCR provided information on protection, and assistance to approximately 220,000 individuals through on-site awareness sessions.
+Child Protection UNHCR Child Protection activities focus on children at risk of abuse, neglect, violence, and exploitation.
+Unaccompanied and separated children remain one of the key vulnerable groups of refugee children.
 UNHCR conducts best-interest assessments and prioritizes protection and assistance to UASC and other children at risk across all programmes through prevention and response activities and specialized services.
 Prevention and Response to Gender-Based Violence (GBV) UNHCR focuses on prevention, risk mitigation, and response activities to ensure that survivors of GBV, sexual exploitation and abuse (SEA), and trafficking for sexual exploitation receive quality, timely, and survivor-centred support services.
 All survivors receiving case management are guaranteed access to safe and confidential multisectoral GBV referral pathways, which include emergency shelter, psychosocial support, legal assistance, emergency cash aid, and medical care.
-In 2024, UNHCR Egypt provided assistance to 1,669 GBV survivors through its Safety Package programme.
-Registration Registration of the population in need of international protection is a central activity of UNHCR, as the Government of Egypt delegated this task with a Memorandum of Understanding signed in 1954.
+In 2024, UNHCR Egypt assisted 1,669 GBV survivors through its Safety Package programme.
+Registration Registration of the population in need of international protection is a central activity of UNHCR, as the GoE delegated this task with a Memorandum of Understanding (MoU) signed in 1954.
 The crisis in Sudan has prompted UNHCR to significantly expand its registration capabilities, aiming to protect as many individuals as possible.
-In addition to facilitating access to services, biometric registration allows refugees and asylum-seekers to regularize their stay in Egypt and obtain a renewable residence permit.
-As of 26 February, some 892,000 people forced to flee Sudan have approached UNHCR for registration.
-Of them, 67% (more than 593,000 people) have been fully registered.
+In addition to facilitating access to services, biometric registration allows refugees and asylumseekers to regularize their stay in Egypt and obtain a renewable residence permit.
+As of the end of May, some 937,000 people forced to flee Sudan have approached UNHCR for registration.
+Of them, 71% (more than 663,000 people) have been fully registered.
 In response to the increasing numbers, UNHCR has scaled up its overall registration processing since the start of the Sudan crisis by increasing staffing, improving infrastructure, and expanding the Infoline as well as communication channels.
-In August 2024, UNHCR Egypt launched its online registration appointment tool for Sudanese individuals to expedite their access to appointments and to reduce the pressures on UNHCR's main reception centre.
+In August 2024, UNHCR Egypt launched its online registration appointment tool, which has already allowed 56,000 Sudanese to expedite their access to appointments and reduce the pressures on UNHCR's reception centre.